cargilgar/Travelling-Salesman-Problem/README.md

 # Travelling Salesman Problem Example

+The Travelling Salesman Problem (TSP) is an **NP-hard** (non-deterministic polynomial) problem in combinatorial optimisation.

+Its growing complexity in real-world applications makes it unfeasible to compute an exact solution in a reasonable amount of time (even for super computers).

+For this reason, three approximate algorithms are presented in this repository to offer approximate and yet robust solutions to this problem in a reasonable amount of computational time nad resources.

 ## Problem Description
-The Travelling Salesman Problem (TSP) is an **NP-hard** (non-deterministic polynomial) problem in combinatorial optimisation.

-It is described as follows: given a number of cities *n* and the distance matrix between each pair of cities *d*, the goal is to find the shortest route that visits each city just once and returns to the starting city.
+Given a number of cities *n* and the distance matrix between each pair of cities *d*, the goal is to find the shortest route that visits each city just once and returns to the starting city.

 In this example, we attempt to solve this problem by employing different pathfinding algorithms that rely on heuristic search in order to find an optimum path.